Logo

 • 65% of HP users highlight the quality of technical support.

-The choice between Dell and HP depends on each company's specific needs.
-Both brands offer solid solutions, but the best option varies according to the context and requirements.
+The choice between Dell and HP depends on the specific needs of each company.
+Both brands offer solid solutions, but the best option varies based on context and requirements.

 Innovations and Trends in 2024